sujith-hub/C-Programs/README.md

 C++ was developed as an extension of C, and both languages have almost the same syntax The main difference between C and C++ is that C++ support classes and objects, while C does not

+New Lines

+New lines are also called "escape sequences".
+These are three types \n,\t,\\,\"

+\n  Prints the statements in newline
+\t	Creates a horizontal tab
+\\	Inserts a backslash character (\)
+\"	Inserts a double quote character

+letus consider below program
+#include <stdio.h>

+int main() {
+  printf("Hello World!\nI am learning C.\nAnd it is awesome!");
+  printf("Hello World\n I am learning C.\tAnd it\\is awesome!
+They call me \"Sujith\".
+  return 0;
+}

+Output:
+Hello World!
+I am learning C.
+And it is awesome!Hello World
+I am learning C.	And it\is awesome!
+They call me "Sujith".